Lin-Mao/DrGPUM/docs/index.rst

 ..
-GVProf documentation master file, created by sphinx-quickstart on Sun Mar 21 02:21:40 2021.
+DrGPUM documentation master file, created by sphinx-quickstart on Sun Mar 21 02:21:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GVProf: A Value Profiler for GPUs
+DrGPUM: A Memory Profiler for GPUs
 ==================================

-GVProf is an advanced value profiler that locates value redundancy problems in GPU-accelerated applications.
+DrGPUM is an advanced memory profiler that locates memory inefficiencies in GPU-accelerated applications.
-GVProf's code is available on `Github <https://github.com/Jokeren/GVProf>`_.
+DrGPUM's code is available on `Github <https://github.com/Lin-Mao/DrGPUM.git>`_.

 .. toctree::
    :maxdepth: 3
-   :caption: GVProf Basics
+   :caption: DrGPUM Basics

    preface
    install